HiDiHlabs/ssam_example/3d_reconstruction/readme.md

 MERFISH 3D cell-type map reconstruction
 =======================================

 This script is to generate 3D cell-type map of the MERFISH data.
-This script is currently only tested on Linux.
+This script was currently only tested on Linux.

 Usage
 -----